 Calculated as a push of ideologies of computation ‘beyond the binary’, artificial intelligence music-making fed by data coming from technological surveillance of organic life only inspired Eryk’s electronic sound experiments to engage more uncompromisingly with the alien intelligence of nonhuman biology.
 Eventually, Eryk found a sense of meaningful kinship with fungal companions of the human species.

 Worlding invites listeners to communicate with fungi as the most vital media and superior nonhuman intelligence within what Eryk calls the ‘cybernetic forest‘, which comprises of ‘data-animated’ digital processes in intimate conjunction with organic continuity of analogue processes.
 Both types of processes are combined in a vitalist understanding of database technologies, which contextualise machinic computations through participation in the living biosphere.

-Being a researcher of new media between several USA universities, Eryk facilitates workshops addressing life affirming cultural processes, such as new technologies for grieving dead or immersive media storytelling.
-He also teaches AI image generation, game design as well as history of World Wide Web, amongst other cutting-edge subjects.
+Being a researcher of new media between several USA universities, Eryk facilitates workshops addressing life-affirming cultural processes, such as new technologies for grieving the dead or immersive media storytelling.
+He also teaches AI image generation, game design, as well as the history of the World Wide Web, amongst other cutting-edge subjects.